Written by: DreamMeaning Editorial Team

 Frequently asked questions

-Is dreaming about walls a bad sign?
+Is dreaming about a wall a bad sign?

 A symbol is only the beginning